Ay1tsMe/minimalWebsite/tuxtower/content/blog/rippingcds.md

 This will ensure that the artist name will always be in english as well as avoiding duplicate artist profiles with different names.

 #### Tagging Genres
 By default, Picard doesn't do a very good job with tagging genres.
-There are lots of occurences where albums will having missing genre tags or albums will have random tags that make no sense.
+There are lots of occurrences where albums will having missing genre tags or albums will have random tags that make no sense.
 Luckily, we can install some built in plugins that improves the tagging for genres.
 The plugin I found to be the best is the "Wikidata Genre" plugin.
 Keep in mind that enabling this plugin will heavily slow down loading albums into Picard.
 This is because Picard has to grab extra tagging data from the Wikidata API.
 If you're okay with waiting a little longer for Picard to load the metadata for albums then use this plugin to get better genres.
 Otherwise you can skip this option.

 You can install this plugin by going to `Options` then `Plugins`.
 Then you can download "Wikidata Genre" from the plugins list.
 This will heavily improve the tagging for genres to ensure that your music collection is tagged consistently.
 This plugin helped clean up my disgusting genre section in Jellyfin to be much more user-friendly to navigate.